For all last-semester master students!

 Part 2: How do I wrap it all up with a Discussion and Conclusion, and how can I open the door for further scientific study and dialogue?

 Part 3: How can I explain my master work to a non-scientific audience in a way that is clear, concise, intentional, and accessible?

 This digital workshop is planned for March and will have three weekly sessions, each running for two hours.
-But, the dates are not yet set in stone.
+This digital workshop is planned for March 11, 18, and 25 from 10 AM - 12 PM.
 If you are interested in taking part or want to learn more, please register here.

 **Note that this is not a binding registration, but simply a statement of interest.